MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/select-types-of-rules-to-create.md

 File rule levels allow administrators to specify the level at which they want to trust their applications.
 This level of trust could be as fine-tuned as the hash of each binary or as general as a CA certificate.
 You specify file rule levels both when you create a new WDAC policy from a scan and when you create a policy from audit events.
 In addition, to combine rule levels found in multiple policies, you can merge the policies.
 When merged, WDAC policies combine their file rules, so that any application that would be allowed by either of the original policies will be allowed by the combined policy.

 Each file rule level has its benefit and disadvantage.
-Use Table 3 to select the appropriate protection level for your available administrative resources and Windows Defender Application Control deployment scenario.
+Use Table 2 to select the appropriate protection level for your available administrative resources and Windows Defender Application Control deployment scenario.

-Table 3.
-Windows Defender Application Control policy - file rule levels
+**Table 2.
+Windows Defender Application Control policy - file rule levels**

 | Rule level | Description |
 |----------- | ----------- |